-Referring to Step 4 below - Most government notaries are not available at this time.
-Please call your local UPS or FedEx Store to determine if they have one available.
+Referring to Step 4 below - Most government notaries may not be available at this time.
+If you cannot come into our office, please call your local County Clerk, UPS or FedEx Store to determine if they have one available.

 Click anything on this list to be taken to that portion of the page.